 Q: 22 crags?!
 How will I know where to go?

 A: You’ll definitely want to get your hands on a copy of Rock Climbs of the Eastern Big Horns, 2nd Edition, by Trevor Bowman.
-The 2nd edition is available at local shops, including The Sports Lure in downtown Buffalo, the Sports Stop in Sheridan, or online.
+The 2nd edition is available at local shops, including The Sports Lure in downtown Buffalo, the Sports Stop in Sheridan, and The Ten Sleep Rock Ranch in Ten Sleep in person and online.

 Q: What is the camping situation like in the Eastern Bighorns?